lizconlan/lizconlan.github.com/_posts/2013-01-12-coffee-behavioural-therapy.md

 ### Aftermath

 I'm still working through it.
-I'm not about to be thrown straight back in the deep end at work (in fact I'm probably banned from the deep end for the time being), as long as I stay in touch I'm being allowed to report from the paddling pool.
+I'm not about to be thrown straight back in the deep end at work (in fact I'm probably banned from the deep end for the time being), as long as I stay in touch I'm being allowed to report from the paddling pool; my colleagues know me well enough to realise that my low boredom threshold will have me back up and running as soon as I'm able to.
 I have good people around me who are somehow putting up with my short fuse and tendency to snap for no good reason.
 And when I mess up, I can always make it up to them with a half-decent coffee (or at least a share of the beans).